kadirccelik/EconVerse/README.md

 5. Banerjee, A., & Lakshmi Iyer.
 (2005).
 History, Institutions, and Economic Performance: The Legacy of Colonial Land Tenure Systems in India.
 The American Economic Review, 95(4), 1190–1213. [https://doi.org/10.1257/0002828054825574](https://doi.org/10.1257/0002828054825574)
   Also available on [JSTOR](http://www.jstor.org/stable/4132711).

-## Week 5: From Fields to Factories
+## Session 5: From Fields to Factories

 1. Lewis, W.A.
 (1954), Economic Development with Unlimited Supplies of Labour.
 The Manchester School, 22: 139-191. https://doi.org/10.1111/j.1467-9957.1954.tb00021.x
 2. Harris, J. R., & Todaro, M. P. (1970).
 Migration, Unemployment and Development: A Two-Sector Analysis.
 The American Economic Review, 60(1), 126–142.